-Cynthia Carter Ching Associate Professor, Director of Undergraduate Programs
+Cynthia Carter Ching Associate Dean for Academic Programs and Instruction, Professor

 Child Development; Collaborative Learning; Gender and technology;